-“Gikinoo’wizhiwe Onji Waaban” (Guiding for Tomorrow) or “G-WOW” Changing Climate, Changing Culture Initiative
+“Gikinoo’wizhiwe Onji Waaban” (Guiding for Tomorrow) “G-WOW” Changing Climate, Changing Culture Initiative

 “G-WOW” is a unique model for increasing people’s knowledge of climate change by integrating scientific research with real world evidence of how climate change is affecting traditional Ojibwe lifeways, and people of all cultures.
 It brings Native perspectives to addressing issue of climate change and incorporates Ojibwe language and cultural components.
 The project’s service learning approach promotes community level action to mitigate or adapt to a changing Lake Superior climate.

 G-WOW provides the model for climate change environmental outreach programs at the Northern Great Lakes Visitor Center.

 Because the G-WOW model is based on investigating the impacts of climate change on key plant and animal species a cultural practice relies on, it is transferabe to other cultures and locations.
 We welcome you to adapt the G-WOW model to help your community understand more about climate change and what can be done about it.